 Andrew Tsonchev oversees Darktrace’s OT security offerings, providing cyber defense solutions for industrial environments.
 He has worked extensively across all aspects of technical and commercial operations, and advises Darktrace’s strategic Fortune 500 customers on advanced threat detection, machine learning and autonomous response.
 He has a technical background in threat analysis and research, and holds a first-class degree in Physics from Oxford University and a first-class degree in Philosophy from King’s College London.

 David Bond is the Financial Times' Security and Defence Editor.
-Based in London, he joined the FT in June 2016 and was previously European Media Correspondent.
+Based in London, he joined the FT in 2016 as European Media Correspondent.
 Before joining the FT he was the BBC’s Sports Editor.
-Mr Bond led BBC News’ on-air coverage of major national and international sports stories on flagship programmes such as the BBC 1 News at Ten and Radio 4’s Today Programme.
+He led BBC News’ on-air coverage of major national and international sports stories on flagship programmes such as the BBC 1 News at Ten and Radio 4’s Today Programme.
 He covered the London 2012 Olympics, the 2010 South Africa World Cup and the FIFA corruption scandal.

 Hannah Kuchler is a San Francisco Correspondent for the Financial Times, writing about technology with a particular focus on cyber security and social media.
 She enjoys telling the story of the Silicon Valley to the FT's broad international audience, wading through the complex world of cyber security to warn about the threats and attacks faced by companies and the new generation of start ups springing up to protect them.
 Ms Kuchler has worked for the FT for eight years in the US, Europe and Asia, covering everything from Chinese Internet companies to British politics.